 Notes

-1 This is a compilation of the Fremantle Hospital By-laws 1992 and includes the amendments made by the other written laws referred to in the following table.
+1 This reprint is a compilation as at 4 December 2015 of the Fremantle Hospital By-laws 1992 and includes the amendments made by the other written laws referred to in the following table.
 The table also contains information about any reprint.

 Compilation table